 Dahlia Popovits has been weaving creative cloth for 40 years.
 She designs and hand-weaves all the garments and accessories in her collection.

 The tactile aspect of the work also draws her in, as she encourages a visitor to feel the softness of a bamboo jacket.
 Bamboo has become a popular material for environmentally-conscious clothing designers because of its sustainability.
 “It’s an incredibly comfortable fiber that wicks away moisture and is comfortable year round.”

-Many women who buy Dahlia designs return year after year to add to their collection, says Popovits.
-As her clients have moved into their retirement years, she has moved away from business attire and toward clothing for special events and travel.
-The idea is to make clothes work for the customers, who can order items in the sizes and colors that best suit them.
-“I love my customers,” Popovits says, “so if they’re coming to me and looking for something in particular, I’d like to be able to offer that to them.”
+Many women who buy Dahlia designs return year after year to add to their collection.
+As her clients have moved into their retirement years, she has moved away from business attire and toward clothing for special events, travel and leisure.

-Inspired by fashion, color, texture and nature, Popovits’ clothing is comfortable, stylish and distinctive, with fans who know it when they see it on other women.
-“I’ve heard this a number of times,” she remarks, “when somebody wears something of mine to a meeting or function and another woman says, ‘Oh, you’re wearing a Dahlia.’
-It’s highly recognizable, and that to me feels great.”
+Inspired by fashion, color, texture and nature, her clothing is comfortable, stylish and distinctive, with fans who know it when they see it on other women.
+“When somebody wears a Dahlia garment to a meeting or function and another woman says, ‘Oh, you’re wearing a Dahlia,’ it’s recognized, and that to me feels great.”